 Subscribe to our Newsletter to receive the latest updates on our content.
 By tapping the “Subscribe” button you will be redirected to subscription page.
 Subscription is free.

-A petition and application seeking conservatory orders was also filed by the Officials of Kitengela Bar Owners Association at the High Court, Machakos challenging the new tax (the Machakos Petition).
+A petition and application seeking conservatory orders were also filed by the Officials of the Kitengela Bar Owners Association at the High Court, Machakos challenging the new tax (the Machakos Petition).
 The High Court, Machakos delivered a Ruling on 19 April 2021 and issued conservatory orders as follows:

 “That conservatory orders are granted restraining the KRA whether acting jointly or severally by itself, its servants, agents, representatives or howsoever otherwise from the implementation, further implementation, administration, application and/or enforcement of Section 12D of the Income Tax Act, Chapter 470 of the Laws of Kenya as amended by the Tax Laws (Amendment) (No.2) Act, 2020 by collecting and/or demanding payment of the Minimum Tax pending the hearing and determination of the Petition.” (the Orders).

 The effect of the Orders is that collection of minimum tax by the KRA, including the instalment that was due on 20 April 2021, has been temporarily stopped pending the hearing and determination of the petition.
 Additionally, the Orders are applicable to the Nairobi Petition.
 The Machakos Petition has been fixed for hearing on 19 May 2021.

 Honourable Mr. Justice Mrima sitting in Nairobi directed that the Nairobi Petition be transferred to Machakos.
 The Nairobi petition will be mentioned before the Honourable Mr Justice Odunga in Machakos on 27 April 2021.